 As I mentioned before, Portland has one of the largest networks of bike paths in the country.
 This map is a great resource for finding your way around them.
-Somewhat appropriately, it also has the largest number of cycling commuters relative to its population.
+Somewhat appropriately, it also has the largest number of cycling commuters relative to its population (2.5%).
+SE and N Portland have one of the highest number of commuters.
 This has been something the city has been pushing, for quite some time, as it is one of the best ways to deal with both increased congestion and reduce the impact of cars on the climate.
 Fortunately, the weather is on your side here.
 While it may not be as hot year-round as places like Los Angeles, it rarely drops below freezing, even in the winter months, and during the rainy season, it’s still dry well over half the time.

 Portland is a busy place, which is why so many people want to move there.
-However, the city has put a dedicated effort into mitigating the problems of that growth in environmentally friendly and sustainable ways.
-It’s one of the best things about living there, and hopefully, this guide has given you some insight into how you can make the commute work for you.
+However, the city has put a dedicated effort into mitigating the problems of that growth in environmentally friendly and sustainable ways without building more freeways.
+It’s one of the more controversial topics.
+I hope this guide has given you some insight into how you can make the commute work for you.